Distributed Stochastic Constrained Composite Optimization over Time-Varying Network with a Class of Communication Noise: Convergence rates of DSCMD-N

 Till now, we observe that all the approximating sequences of convergence results in this paper are in weighted average form $\hat{x}_i=\f{1}{T}\sum_{i=1}^Tx_i^t$, $i=1,2,...,N$.
 The expectation convergence and high probability convergence result are derived.
 A question rises that, can we present some almost sure convergence results for local sequence $\{\hat{x}_i^t\}$ or $\{x_i^t\}$ in distributed composite optimization setting?
-To this end, we provide following almost sure convergence results for DSCMD-N. The counterpart result for DSCDA-N can be obtained in a similar way.
-In the following, we use $\mathrm{dist}(x,M)$ to denote the distance from a point $x$ to the closed set $M$.
+To this end, we provide following almost sure convergence results for DSCMD-N. In the following, we use $\mathrm{dist}(x,M)$ to denote the distance from a point $x$ to the closed set $M$.
 Namely, $dist(x,M)=\inf\{\|x-m\|:m\in M\}$.

 \begin{cor} Under conditions of Theorem \ref{thm1}, in the DSCMD-N method, suppose the stepsize sequences $\{\aaa_t\}$, noise decreasing rate $\{r_t\}$ are $\aaa_t=\f{1}{\sqrt{t+1}}$ and $r_t=\f{1}{t+1}$, $t=1,2,...,T$.
 If we take $C=\max\{C_1+3C_6,4C_4,\sqrt{2}C_2+2\sqrt{2}C_3+2\sqrt{2}C_5\}$, in which $C_1\sim C_6$ is as in Theorem \ref{thm1}.
 Then for any $l\in\huaV$, $T\geq3$, for sequence $\{x_i^t\}$ and their average version $\{\hat{x}_i^t\}$ generated from DSCMD-N method, we have almost surely, \be \nono\underline{\lim}_{T\rightarrow\infty}F(\hat{x}_i^T)=F(x^*), \ \underline{\lim}_{T\rightarrow\infty}\mathrm{dist}(\hat{x}_i^T,\huaX^*)=0, \ \forall i\in\huaV; \ee and \be \nono\lim_{T\rightarrow\infty}\min_{1\leq t\leq T}F(x_i^t)=F(x^*), \ \lim_{T\rightarrow\infty}\Big(\min_{1\leq t\leq T}\mathrm{dist}(x_i^t,\huaX^*)\Big)=0, \ \forall i\in\huaV. \ee \end{cor} \begin{proof} See Appendix. \end{proof}